bushw011/urmorris-pages/pages/05.a-and-e/54.umm-jazz-ensemble-offer-children-oriented-presentation/default.md

 date: 11/9/2018
 ---

-**By Christian Pfeiffer, President of UMM Jazz Ensemble**_ originally published in Issue 5 of Volume, 31 of The University Register on Friday, November 9, 2018_
+**By Christian Pfeiffer, President of UMM Jazz Ensemble**_ originally published in Issue 5, Volume, 31 of The University Register on Friday, November 9, 2018_

 Jazz at the Library was a two-part program taking place at the Morris Public Library on Tuesday, November 6 from 6:00-7:30 p.m.
 The first segment, running from 6-6:30 p.m, consisted of an all-age presentation titled "What is Jazz?" followed by an hour-long performance by UMM's Jazz Ensemble I.